alan-turing-institute/ati_tm/topic_model_blog.md

 Academics publish a large number of articles, which means there is a great quantity of data about each researcher and a lot of it is freely available as open access is becoming increasingly popular.
 Additionally, data science has produced a wide variety of powerful tools for analysis of text data and this includes methods for extracting themes or topics from large collections of texts.

-The figure presents topics extracted from the last five years of research articles published by Turing fellows .
+The figure below presents topics extracted from the last five years of research articles published by Turing fellows.
 The rest of this blog outlines the process of going from research articles to this visualisation.
 For now, note that each circle is a Turing fellow and the coloured segments reflect research topics.
 The list of topics on the left provides a key to interpreting the individual research profiles and it gives an overall view of the research expertise at the Turing.
 The diagram also allows for a quick comparison between fellows; if two fellows have a similar visualisation, then their research is likely to have shared themes (although notice that some of these themes are quite broad).

 ![](visualisation/turing_fellows_topics.png)
-*The figure represents Turing Fellows who were listed on the Turing Institute website in September 2017 - some current Turing Fellows are thus missing*
+*The figure represents Turing Fellows who were listed on the Turing Institute website in October 2017 - some current Turing Fellows are thus missing*

 ### Identifying research topics

-One of the classic approaches to text data analysis is topic modelling.
-Topic models are a set of algorithms developed for discovering "topics" in a collection of documents.
+Algorithms developed for discovering "topics" in a collection of documents are called topic models.
-In the context of this project, that means research topics in a collection of research articles.
 Broadly, topic models try to capture a general intuition that documents about some topic use certain words more frequently than others.

-The most basic representation of a language, commonly used in text data analysis, is its vocabulary.
+The most basic representation of a language is its vocabulary.
+Correspondingly, the most commonly used method of representing documents in analysis is as counts of how many times each word in the vocabulary appears in each document (the so-called bag-of-words model).
+Remarkably, these relatively simple models, which ignore meaningful language features such as word order, seem to work pretty well.

-In this context, a topic is simply a probability distribution over our vocabulary.
+In this context, a topic is defined as a probability distribution over our vocabulary.
 To be more specific, lets imagine I only have 4 words in my vocabulary: `British`, `Czech`, `weather` and `beer`.
 I could define any number of topics as distributions over that vocabulary.
-Here is an example of two topics:
+As an example, lets consider these two topics:

 |                  | `British` | `Czech`   | `weather` | `beer`    |
 | ---------------- |:-------:| -------:| -------:| -------:|